mu-semtech/mu-authorization/README.md

 ## Working around database issues

+mu-authorization makes some assumptions regarding the SPARQL endpoint which can be altered.
+The location of the triplestore as well as alterations to support specific triplestores can be configured.

+### Location of the SPARQL endpoint

+The default sparql endpoint can be configured with the `MU_SPARQL_ENDPOINT` environment variable.
+This is configured to be `http://database:8890/sparql` when running inside a standard container but you can override it in the docker-compose file.
+In case this variable is not set (as would be the case in a standard development setup), `http://localhost:8890/sparql` will be used as a default setting.

+### Database compatibility

-Compatibility layers can rewrite SPRARQL queries to be in line with the expectations of a triplestore.
+Compatibility layers can rewrite SPARQL queries to be in line with the expectations of a triplestore.
 Use the `DATABASE_COMPATIBILITY` environment variable.

 Sometimes triplestores can be a bit cranky.  mu-authorization tries to create sensible and valid SPARQL queries that express what it intends to achieve.
 Although it's still a work in progress, it's the goal to generate clean SPARQL queries.
 A triplestore could barf on a query but work with a rewritten version.
 The compatibility layer solves that.